711 Hennepin Avenue,

 In 1975, a ground floor third auditorium was added on the same level as screen 1, and a fourth auditorium was built in former parking space in 1982.
 Two years later, the original Skyway 2 was twinned, and later that same year, the large original Skyway 1 was also twinned.
 The theatre was now a multiplex.

 The Skyway 6 was mercifully put out of its misery in 1999, and with it, the era of Minneapolis' downtown movie houses ended as well.
 (Three years later, movies would return to downtown when the Crown 15 opened).

-Today the vacant and decrepit former theater is partly owned by two men, each with a drastically different view of the Skyway and surrounding block’s future.
+The vacant and decrepit former theatre is partly owned by two men, each with a drastically different view of the Skyway and surrounding block’s future.
 One owner sees the entire block being razed, with a luxury hotel replacing it, while the other sees a restored Skyway theater, perhaps used for art and foreign features.
 The future of the old theater still remains undecided.

 Just login to your account and subscribe to this theater